Extended Coverage: Increasing Coverage Limits on Valuables in Renters Insurance

 Renters Insurance — Why You Need Extended Coverage

 Goodcover renters insurance policy offers personal property coverage up to $100,000, but it’s important to note that this coverage doesn’t necessarily mean you’ll get a $100,000 payout if you suffer a loss.
-The policy has limits based on category.
+The policy has limits based on category, called sublimits.

-For instance, if you lose $100,000 worth of jewelry from theft, you may only receive reimbursement for $1,500 worth of jewelry…unless you increase the limit.
-So, if you’ve got expensive jewelry, an art collection, or premium cameras, we recommend additional protection to ensure you can replace your items in case of loss.
+For instance, if you lose $100,000 worth of jewelry from theft, you may only receive reimbursement for $1,000 worth of jewelry because it has a sublimit.
+So, if you’ve got expensive jewelry, premium cameras, or premium musical instruments, we recommend additional protection to ensure you can replace your items in case of loss.

 1. Deductible-Free Coverage for High-Value Items

 If you extend the coverage limit with our SUPERGOOD plan, you’ll pay no deductible on these items.
-This means you’ll be able to get your item repaired or replaced without spending anything beyond your monthly premium – coming in clutch if you need to replace something like your laptop screen because you accidentally cracked it.
+This means you’ll be able to get your item repaired or replaced without spending anything beyond your monthly premium – coming in clutch if you need to replace something like your camera lens because you accidentally cracked it.

 You can get this additional coverage for a low price — especially if you choose Goodcover.
-Goodcover offers its Members wholesale-priced plans that cost 50% less than legacy coverage options.
+Goodcover offers its Members extended coverage on certain classes of items for just a few dollars more per month.

 2. Reliable Protection Against Accidental Damage

-On top of letting you extend your coverage limits for certain classes of items, our SUPERGOOD plan also covers exclusions for accidental damage, like that cracked laptop we just mentioned.
+On top of letting you extend your coverage limits for certain classes of items, our SUPERGOOD plan also covers exclusions for accidental damage, like that cracked camera lens we just mentioned.

 Generally, renters insurance policies without extended insurance coverage don’t cover items damaged by accident, but SUPERGOOD provides you with extra protection for your valuables.

-For instance, upgrading to Goodcover’s SUPERGOOD plan gives you a zero-deductible option, so you get reimbursed for the full value of your item.
+For instance, upgrading to Goodcover’s SUPERGOOD plan gives you a zero-deductible option, so you get reimbursed at replacement cost.
 The plan also covers accidental damage, which means if you accidentally step on your camera and damage it, it’s covered.

-A renters insurance policy usually covers the following items:
+A renters insurance policy usually includes coverage for the following under your personal property limit:

 - Jewelry and watches

 If you have more expensive items within one or more of those groups, you can purchase SUPERGOOD coverage for those categories with Goodcover.
-SUPERGOOD coverage has no deductible and covers your items in case you accidentally damage them.
+SUPERGOOD coverage has no deductible and covers your items in case you accidentally damage them in addition to standard perils.

-To determine which categories you may want higher coverage for, check the claim limits on your policy.
-There is a claim limit — the highest amount of money your insurer will pay you — for every category.
+To determine which categories you may want higher coverage for, check your coverage and policy limits.
+Certain categories of items have sublimits – the highest amount of money your insurer will pay you — for certain types of losses.

-For example, say you own collectibles worth $1,100, but your standard renters insurance policy has a category limit of $1,000 — it might not be worth purchasing additional coverage.
-However, if you have $5,000 worth of jewelry and your standard policy has a limit of $1,500 on jewelry, extended coverage would make a lot of sense.
+For example, say you own a watch worth $1,100, and your standard renters insurance policy has a category limit for watches of $1,000 — it might not be worth purchasing additional coverage.
+However, if you have $5,000 worth of jewelry and your standard policy has a limit of $1,000 on jewelry, extended coverage would make a lot of sense.

 3 Documents You Can Use for Extended Coverage Claims

-You'll need certain documents to file a claim with your insurance company for extended coverage.
+Certain documents are helpful if you need to file a claim with your insurance company for extended coverage.

 Three types of documents you need for your claim to be eligible include: